2022 Maryland Senate election: Democratic primary

-Maryland Matters has identified the Democratic primary election in District 3 as a "race to watch".
+Maryland Matters identified the Democratic primary election in District 3 as a "race to watch".

 General election

 District 4

 The new 4th district encompasses most of Frederick County.
 Two-term Republican incumbent Michael Hough, who was re-elected in 2018 with 59.1% of the vote, announced on May 17, 2021, that he would run for Frederick County executive instead of seeking a third term.